Aurimas-stack/React-Redux-Project-2-CA_inspirational_homepage/README.md

-Single page project done using CodeAcademy "Inspirational_homepage".
+Single page project done using CodeAcademy "Inspirational_homepage" requirements.

 Project was done with React hooks & Redux for state management.